-- $\checkmark$ Headwater degradation and channelization - $\checkmark$ Diminished or disconnected floodplain area - ✓ Wetland loss and degradation - ✓ Physically altered and impacted tributary streams - $\checkmark$ Saltwater intrusion that could alter brackish and freshwater habitats - $\checkmark$ Shoreline destabilization and erosion
+- ✓ Headwater degradation and channelization - ✓ Diminished or disconnected floodplain area - ✓ Wetland loss and degradation - ✓ Physically altered and impacted tributary streams - ✓ Saltwater intrusion that could alter brackish and freshwater habitats - ✓ Shoreline destabilization and erosion

-- $\checkmark$ Prioritize and correct hydrological alterations, including channelized streams. - $\checkmark$ Reestablish and reconnect functional floodplain area. - ✓ Restore wetland area and functions. - ✓ Restore the function of vegetated riparian buffers on public and private lands. - ✓ Prioritize and correct hydrological alterations, including channelized streams.
+- ✓ Evaluate and correct hydrological alterations, if necessary. - ✓ Reestablish and reconnect functional floodplain area. - ✓ Restore wetland area and functions. - ✓ Restore the function of vegetated riparian buffers on public and private lands.